-Course: Gas-Markets [2581022]

-Coordinators: A. Pustisek Part of the modules: Energy Economics and Energy Markets (p.
-41)[IW4BWLIIP4]
+Course: Gas-Markets [2581022] Coordinators: A. Pustisek Energy Economics and Energy Markets (p.
+39)[IW4BWLIIP4] Part of the modules:

-ECTS Credits Hours per week Term Instruction language 3 2/0 Winter term de
+ECTS Credits Hours per week 3

 The assessment consists of a written exam according to Section 4(2), 1 of the examination regulation.